HavenInc/janus_old/README.md

 - The `Slack` model.
 This is where your custom code will live, and where you'll add the libraries of your choosing to communicate with Slack.

 ## The Mini Project
-Create a small application or API that will communicate with a Slack channel.
+Create a small application or API that will communicate with a Slack channel. **You can use this skeleton project as a starting point, or use another framework of your choice.
+The only requirement is it must be Javascript based.**

 ### Option 1
 Create an API that responds to a specific Slack channel when a specific trigger word is used in a message.